ooples/pine_script_docs/source/essential/Sessions_and_time_functions.rst

 \`time\` and \`time()\`
 -----------------------

 Pine provides means to work with trade session, time and date information.
-On this IBM chart at *30 minutes*, two scripts are running: "Bar date/time" and "Session bars".
+On this 30min chart, two scripts are running: "Bar date/time" and "Session bars".

 .. image:: images/Chart_time_1.png